2016–17 Hull City A.F.C. season

 The 2016–17 season was Hull City's first season back in the Premier League following their promotion via the 2016 Football League play-offs in the previous season in their 113th year in existence.
 Along with the Premier League, the club competed in the FA Cup and EFL Cup.

 Hull were relegated back to the Championship on 14 May 2017, following their 4–0 away defeat to Crystal Palace.
+It would take them 9 years to make their Premier League comeback, until the 2026–27 Hull City A.F.C. season.

 The season covered the period from 1 July 2016 to 30 June 2017.